misener/GRTTWaK-website/support.md

 When you become a patron of GRTTWaK, you support the show **directly**.
 This allows us to organize live events, record stories in as many different places as possible, and produce new podcast episodes in a sustainable way.

+## Three levels of support

+We have three different levels of patronage, each named after a phase of growing up:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
-/*.tg td{font-family:Arial, sans-serif;font-size:14px;padding:10px 5px;border-style:solid;border-width:1px;overflow:hidden;word-break:normal;}*/
-/*.tg th{font-family:Arial, sans-serif;font-size:14px;font-weight:normal;padding:10px 5px;border-style:solid;border-width:1px;overflow:hidden;word-break:normal;}*/
 .tg .tg-baqh{text-align:center;vertical-align:top}
 .fa-heart {
   color: #f37749;
 }
 </style>

-## Three levels of support

-We have three different levels of patronage, each named after a part of growing up:

 <table class="tg">
   <tr>